Nikki Cross: Independent circuit (2026–present)

+Glencross had her first match since 2024 under her previous ring name Nikki Storm, where she teamed with her husband during an Over the Top Wrestling (OTT) event where they defeated The Weirdos (Frankie Vendetta and Kat Von Kay).
+Three months later, Storm and Damo sold DEFY back to the original founders.

+Maple Leaf Pro Wrestling (2026–present)

+Storm made her Maple Leaf Pro Wrestling (MLP) debut during the 26 August 2026 episode of Mayhem where she defeated Dani Luna, Gisele Shaw, and Priscilla Kelly to earn a match at the Northern Rising event against an opponent of her choosing. on September 16 at Mayhem after Priscilla Kelly defeated Gisele Shaw for the MLP Canadian Women's Championship, Storm turning heel on first.

 Personal life

-In 2016, Glencross married her long-time boyfriend, Northern Irish professional wrestler Damian Mackle, best known as Big Damo, and performed as Killian Dain in WWE alongside Glencross as part of the stable Sanity.
+In 2019, Glencross married her long-time boyfriend, Northern Irish professional wrestler Damian Mackle, who performed as Killian Dain in WWE alongside Glencross as part of the stable Sanity.
 In 2023, she graduated from the University of Edinburgh with a master's degree in history.

 Other media

-Nikki Cross made her video game debut in WWE 2K18 and has appeared in WWE 2K20, WWE 2K22, WWE 2K23 and WWE 2K24.
+Nikki Cross made her video game debut in WWE 2K18 and has appeared in WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.